arjbingly/Final-Project-Group1/README.md

 dev set is just used once to get the final results of the model.

 Every model has a test\_{model_name}.py file.
 To test the model on the dev set can be done using python3 test_densenet.py --split dev

+Final-Group-Presentation folder contains the streamlit app of the FaceAuth application and the other streamlit application for the presentation.